The future of external business relationships - turning external connections into growth engines

 relationship management

-High-value relationships that drive revenue, enhance innovation, or provide critical resources
+Identify high-value relationships that drive revenue, enhance innovation, or provide critical resources

-Growth opportunities that could open new markets or improve efficiencies
+Understand the growth opportunities that could open new markets or improve efficiencies

-At-risk relationships that could jeopardise long-term objectives if not addressed
+Highlight at-risk relationships that could jeopardise long-term objectives if not addressed

 Consider the example of a leading software company that undertook a strategic realignment of its partner ecosystem.
 By identifying and prioritising high-potential partnerships while addressing underperforming alliances, the company achieved a 40% increase in joint product launches and 25% revenue growth within two years.